bloomsburyai/cape-client/docs/source/examples.rst

     answers     |   A list of :ref:`answer objects <answer-objects>` created     |   Timestamp indicating when this question was asked

-Inbox items can be searched and filtered, for example to retrieve only inbox items haven't been read but have been answered and contain the word 'API'::
+Inbox items can be searched and filtered, for example to retrieve only inbox items that haven't been read but have been answered and contain the word 'API'::

     from cape.client import CapeClient